 Physical activity is more fun when you’ve got someone to do it with.
 Talk to the parents in your neighborhood about planning regular playdates for your kids.
-This will build a summer routine based around healthy activity, and will split the work of supervising physical activity between you and other adults.
+This will build a summer routine based around a healthy activity and will split the work of supervising physical activity between you and other adults.
 Keeping your kids active can become a fun experience for adults and children alike with playdates.

 10. Lead by Example